Biography

 • Undergraduate training (1999-2002) and PhD (2003-2006) at The University of Western Australia

-Panels, committees, working groups, and other organisational units:
+Selected panels, committees, working groups, and other organisational units:

 • Membership Committee (2022-) and Interim Trustee (2023), Society for Research Synthesis Methodology (2018-)

-• Co-Chair, Data and Informatics Enabler, Kolling Institute (2023)
+• Co-Chair, Research Enabler for Data and Informatics, Kolling Institute (2023-)

 • Medical Research Future Fund 2021 Primary Healthcare Digital Innovations Grant Review Panel (2022)